MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

-The reference observations are kinematic features of the next $t$ frames in the target trajectory, given in egocentric coordinates and supplied as input to the policy's encoder.
-The reference observations are defined as $\boldsymbol{s}^g_t\triangleq(\boldsymbol{\Delta r}_t, \boldsymbol{\Delta \varphi}_t,\boldsymbol{\Delta \theta}_t,\boldsymbol{\Delta x}_t)$ where $\boldsymbol{\Delta r}_t$ is the difference between the agent and the target's root position rotated to the agent's egocentric frame, $\boldsymbol{\Delta \varphi}_t$ is the difference between the agent and the target's quaternions, $\boldsymbol{\Delta \theta}_t$ is the difference between the agent and the target's joint angles, and $\boldsymbol{\Delta x}_t$ is the difference between the agent and the target's local body positions in cartesian coordinates rotated to the agent's egocentric frame.
-We compute the reference observations for 5 time steps into the future, allowing the agent's policy to ``look-ahead''.
-We find that the choice of this trajectory length affects the model's ability to generalize to longer motion clips (Supplementary Fig. \hyperref[supp5]{6}).
+The reference observations are kinematic features of future frames in the target trajectory and are supplied as input to the policy's encoder.
+For free-body imitation tasks, the reference observations are defined as $\boldsymbol{s}^g_t\triangleq(\boldsymbol{\Delta r}_{t:t'}, \boldsymbol{\Delta \varphi}_{t:t'},\boldsymbol{\Delta \theta}_{t:t'},\boldsymbol{\Delta x}_{t:t'})$ where $\boldsymbol{\Delta r}$ is the difference between the agent and target root position rotated to the agent's egocentric frame, $\boldsymbol{\Delta \varphi}$ is the relative root quaternion, $\boldsymbol{\Delta \theta}$ is the difference between target and current joint angles, and $\boldsymbol{\Delta x}$ is the difference between target and current body positions rotated to the agent's egocentric frame.
+We computed the reference observations for 5 time steps into the future by default.
+The mouse arm imitation environment used a reduced fixed-base reference observation consisting of future joint-angle deltas and wrist-position deltas.
+We found that the choice of trajectory length affected the model's ability to generalize to longer motion clips, with a trajectory length of 5 giving the best results (\hyperref[suppfig:trajectory-length]{Supplementary Fig.~\ref*{suppfig:trajectory-length}}).

-The observations are normalized to have $\mu \approx 0$ and $\sigma^2 \approx 1$: $\hat{o}_t = (o_t- \mu)/\sigma$.
-Welford's online algorithm \cite{welford_note_1962} is used to maintain these statistics efficiently.
-The running statistics are updated after every data collection round from the environment, and are maintained throughout training